timothyakintayo/Global-Procurement-Supply-Chain-Analytics-1.7B-Cost-Working-Capital-Optimization-Dashboard/README.md

 ## 🎯 Project Overview

 Comprehensive supply chain analytics project analyzing $6.5B in global procurement spend across 10 countries, 200+ products, and 10 vendors to identify cost optimization opportunities and operational inefficiencies.
+Developed a purchase forecast model that helps managers see the cost implication of tariff increase and unit cost increase real time and mitigate the expected impact before they happen.

 **Built for:** Supply chain managers, procurement analysts, and logistics leaders needing data-driven insights to optimize procurement operations.